-HPV vaccine is very safe
+The HPV vaccine is very safe

-The vaccine is not different or special compared to other common vaccines.
-Extensive research with millions of participants shows that Gardasil does not increase the risk for any serious condition and is very safe for all ages, and all genders.
+The HPV vaccine is not different or special compared to other common vaccines.
+Extensive research with millions of participants shows that Gardasil 9 does not increase the risk for any serious condition and is very safe for all ages, and all genders.
 As with all medicines and vaccines, extensive global ongoing surveillance continues to monitor safety.

-HPV vaccine reduces HPV-related disease
+The HPV vaccine reduces HPV-related disease

-Some myths have suggested that the vaccine made existing infections worse.
+It has been suggested that the vaccine can make existing infections worse.
 This is not true.
 Studies show no worsening of pre-existing diseases.
 Ideally, the vaccine should be given before your first encounter with sexual activity because it does not treat an existing HPV infection.